AgbaD/Bool/README.md

 # LMS
-A fully functional multi-tutor Learning management system API
+An API for a learning management system written with DjangoAn API for a learning management system written with Django

 ## URL